Maharashtra Legislative Council election 2020: Setback for BJP as party wins only Dhule-Nandurbar seat out of six it contested

-MUMBAI: In a big setback for the BJP, the saffron party is on the verge of losing five out of the six seats it contested in the crucial Maharashtra Legislative Council election 2020.
-According to reports, the BJP has won only the Dhule-Nandurbar seat.
+MUMBAI: In a big setback for the BJP, the saffron party faced humiliating defeat losing five out of the six seats it contested in the crucial Maharashtra Legislative Council election 2020.
+According to reports, the BJP has won only one - Dhule-Nandurbar seat.

 BJP's Amrish Rasiklal Patel won the by-election to the Maharashtra Legislative Council from Dhule-Nandurbar Local Authorities' Constituency 2020.
 Patel, who was earlier with the Congress, had quit the party to join the BJP.